thedavecarroll/powershell.anovelidea.org/_pages/about.md

 search: true
 ---

 I'm just a systems dude with an aptitude for Active Directory and scripting.
-I also like data, finding data, fixing data, often with my tool of choice, PowerShell.
+I also like data, finding data, and fixing data, often with my tool of choice, PowerShell.

 I've gravitated toward automation & DevOps, but I do not really have a development background.
 I have written lots of scripts in bash, batch, vbscript, PHP, and, my favorite, PowerShell.